Purchases made through links earn us a small commission, at no extra cost to you.

 - A common question is “What side of the ship is best to get a room on for an Alaska cruise?”
 Most people think that the right side (on a north-bound cruise) is best, but actually both sides are equally as good.
 Our room was on the left and we had amazing scenery the entire way!
 When you cruise the Inside Passage, you’ll be going through a collection of islands, so there is always something to look at on both sides of the ship.

-- Shore excursions on our cruise were quite expensive, with most of the adventure activities costing over $100.
+- Shore excursions on our Alaska cruise were quite expensive, with most of the adventure activities costing over $100.
 It doesn’t hurt to shop around for a better deal by contacting some local companies.
-This site is a good place to start because they offer multi-tour discounts.
+This site has a good selection of Alaska excursions you can book in advance.

 - If your cruise line has the option to book excursions in advance on-line, take advantage of this.
 Many of the adventure excursions, such as bear watching and helicopter rides, sell out weeks in advance.
 If you are unable to book an excursion, there will be tour operators at each port of call offering much of the same activities.
 They set up booths right where passengers disembark, so it’s really convenient.